Siegallab/PIE/docs/source/index.rst

 See the `PIE preprint <https://doi.org/10.1101/253724>`_ for details on the analysis, and the `PIE github repository <https://github.com/Siegallab/PIE>`_ for the code.

+If you have any questions about setting up or using PIE, we'd love to help!
+Feel free to contact us at pie-siegal-lab@nyu.edu or `open an issue on github <https://github.com/Siegallab/PIE/issues>`_.

 .. toctree::
     :maxdepth: 1